dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 In the code above, it subscribes to the slangs publication once the body template is created.
 Now, our app is secure.

 Run the app again.
-The app should work!
+Everything should be in full working order!

 ## Extra Functionality - Packages